What Is URL Unfurling? Complete Guide + How to Test URL Metadata (2026)

 How do I know if my link preview tags are correct?

 Paste your URL into TryUnfurl.com.
-It shows you all detected metadata and renders previews for each major platform in seconds — no login required.
+It renders previews for every major platform and lists all detected metadata in seconds — no login required.

 Summary

-Unfurling is the process that turns a plain URL into a rich, informative preview card.
+URL unfurling is the process that turns a plain URL into a rich, informative preview card.
 It relies on metadata standards — primarily Open Graph tags, Twitter Cards, and structured data.
-Proper unfurling improves click-through rates, social sharing, brand perception, and AI discoverability.
+A clean URL unfurl improves click-through rates, social sharing, brand perception, and AI discoverability.

 Key takeaways: